From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Procedural DAG Reconstruction Case Study

 Beyond this point, recoverability gradually declines.
-At layer~30, the overall node ordering and graph shape remain similar to the peak configuration, but one gold edge is no longer recovered and replaced by a different gold edge.
-A small number of incorrect edges reappear.
-Layers~35 and~40 exhibit highly similar structures to layer~30, with no abrupt degradation but a smooth, mild loss of structural fidelity.
-This pattern suggests that later layers largely preserve the coarse reasoning scaffold while becoming less selective in encoding precise dependency relations.
+At layer~28, node ordering is unchanged and the overall graph shape remains similar, but the longest gold edge is no longer recovered and several incorrect edges reappear.
+Layers~34 and~40 show similar structures but with more spurious edges, indicating not an abrupt degradation but a smooth, mild loss of structural fidelity.
+This suggests that later layers preserve the coarse reasoning scaffold while becoming less selective in encoding precise dependency relations.

-Overall, this case study visually confirm our quantitative findings: reasoning DAG structure emerges progressively, is most faithfully represented in intermediate layers, and undergoes a gradual and mild loss of precision in later layers rather than a sharp collapse.
+Overall, this case study visually confirms our quantitative findings: reasoning DAG structure emerges progressively, is represented most faithfully in intermediate layers, and shows a gradual, mild loss of precision in later layers rather than a sharp collapse.